heacare/superapp_archive/README.md

 If you're working on iOS, run the following to obtain the code-signing certificates:

 ```
-bundle exec fastlane match development --readonly
+bundle exec fastlane development_pull
 ```

-Then, see the section on [Google Maps and Google Fit](#google-maps-and-google-fit)
+If you're working on Android, ask Ambrose for the debug keystore file.
+See the section on [Google Maps and Google Fit](#google-maps-and-google-fit) for more details.

 ### Running

 ```
 flutter run
+flutter run --device-id DEVICE_ID
+# For a list of devices
+flutter devices
 ```

 ### Managing code-signing certificates

-To create new certificates or profiles, use the `match` command line:
+To synchronise the list of development devices, run:

 ```
-fastlane match development
+bundle exec fastlane development_sync
 ```

+For other operations, see the [documentation](https://docs.fastlane.tools/actions/match/) for the `match` command-line tool.

 ### Configuring Firebase